Slow Fashion: What Is It and Why Should You Care

 Slow fashion is important for several reasons.

-- In addition, slow fashion brands are often more transparent than their fast fashion counterparts.
+In addition, slow fashion companies are often more transparent than their fast fashion counterparts.
 They are forthcoming about where their materials come from and how their products are made.
 This allows consumers to make informed choices about the products they purchase.

 Slow fashion is important because it is better for the environment and for consumers.
 It offers a sustainable and ethical alternative to fast fashion, which negatively impacts people and the planet.
 When you purchase slow fashion items, you can be confident that you are supporting a brand that cares about its impact on the world.